last updated: 5/4/2023

 Jen Yang

-Jen is a third-year doctoral student in the Cognition and Neuroscience program at Temple University.
+Jen is a fourth-year doctoral student in the Cognition and Neuroscience program at Temple University.
 She is interested in the integration of social and non-social information during decision making across lifespan, and how such information processing is associated with cognition.
 Outside the lab, Jen enjoys crochet, collecting animal pictures, napping, and long walks.

 jen.yang [at] temple.edu

-Jimmy is a third-year doctoral student in the Social Psychology program.
+Jimmy is a fourth-year doctoral student in the Social Psychology program.
 He’s interested in the roles of social and non-social feedback in guiding judgment and behavior.
 He received an undergraduate degree from the University of North Carolina at Chapel Hill and a master’s degree from Appalachian State University.
 Outside of the lab, Jimmy enjoys playing basketball, running, and painting.

 james.wyngaarden [at] temple.edu